-- (a) Subject to Clause 6.3(d), the appointment of Directors by Members is conducted by postal ballot or such other mode of election as may be set out in the by-laws made under Clause 8.1(d). - (b) Subject to Clause 6.2(a), the Directors may at any time: - (i) appoint a person as a Director to fill a casual vacancy who shall retire from office at the same time as if they had become a Director on the day on which the Director they are replacing was last appointed as a Director; - (ii) appoint a person as an additional Director who shall retire from office at the next annual general meeting;

-- (iii) appoint up to three persons as Directors who shall hold office until the conclusion of the third annual general meeting following their appointment or such shorter period as agreed at the time of their appointment. - (c) Appointment of Directors under Clause 6.3(b)(iii) are to be made: - (i) based on the ability of the appointees to contribute to the National Trust's Objects and to represent Members; and - (ii) having regard to the skills and experience determined by the Board.

-- (i) Where the National Trust has removed a Director under Clause 6.5(b), the National Trust may by ordinary resolution at the general meeting at which the Director was removed appoint another person in place of that Director; - (ii) A person nominated to replace a Director removed under Clause 6.5(b) must be nominated by two Members; and - (iii) For the nomination to be effective, the following information must reach the Secretary at least six weeks before the general meeting: - (A) written notification of the name of the nominee and the names of the nominee's nominators; and - (B) written consent of the nominee or such other evidence of consent as may be accepted by the Secretary. - (e) Directors appointed under Clause 6.3(b)(iii) can be re-appointed under Clause 6.3(b)(iii) at the conclusion of the third annual general meeting following their appointment by the Directors under Clause 6.3(b)(iii). - (f) For the purposes of Clauses 6.3(e) and 6.4(c), Directors appointed under Clause 49(a) of the Articles of Association of the National Trust, are for the purposes of this Constitution, to be treated as if they were appointed under Clause 6.3(b)(iii) of the Constitution.
+- (a) Subject to Clause 6.3(e), the appointment of Directors by Members is conducted by postal ballot or such other mode of appointment as may be set out in the by-laws made under Clause 8.1(d). - (b) Subject to Clause 6.2(a), the Directors may at any time: - (i) appoint a person as a Director to fill a casual vacancy who shall hold such position until the next annual general meeting at which time they must retire from office at the same time as if they had become a Director on the day on which the Director they are replacing was last appointed as a Director; - (ii) appoint a person as an additional Director who shall retire from office at the next annual general meeting; - (iii) appoint up to four persons as Directors who shall hold office until the conclusion of the third annual general meeting following their appointment or such shorter period as agreed at the time of their appointment. - (c) The appointments of Directors under Clause 6.3(b)(iii) are to be made: - based on the ability of the appointees to contribute to the National Trust's Objects and to represent Members; and - (ii) having regard to the skills and experience determined by the Board. - (a) Subject to Clause 6.1(d), the Board must not appoint more Directors than are appointed by Members. - (b) Where the National Trust has removed a Director under Clause 6.6(b), the National Trust may by ordinary resolution at the general meeting at which the Director was removed appoint another person in place of that Director, provided that person has been nominated by two Members, such nomination being effective if the following information has reached the Secretary at least six weeks before the general meeting: - (i) written notification of the name of the nominee and the names of the nominee's nominators; and - (ii) written consent of the nominee or such other evidence of consent as may be accepted by the Secretary.